 Unfortunately, this does not work, for every gadget on every blog.
 Depending upon how a gadget is installed, malicious code may, or may not, be visible - and if visible, may, or may not, be easily removable.

-There are three ways to install accessories and gadgets, onto a blog.
+There are four ways to install accessories and gadgets, onto a blog.

 - Add into the template, using "Edit HTML".